thebendavis/blog/content/retroskeleton-android-app-rewriting-overview.md

 The static analysis and app rewriting process itself is efficient in terms of time and computation required, averaging about 5 seconds to rewrite an app using normal desktop PC hardware.

-### Read more in our publications
+### Read more in these publications

-Parts of this work have been published in the following peer-reviewed publications with the coauthors named below:
+Parts of this work have been published in the following peer-reviewed publications:

   <span class="bib-entry">
     <span class="papertitle">RetroSkeleton: Retrofitting Android Apps (<a href="/pubs/davis-mobisys13-retroskeleton.pdf">paper</a>, <a href="/pubs/davis-mobisys13-retroskeleton-slides.pdf">slides</a>)</span>